Novel Bounds From The Weak Gravity and Festina Lente Conjectures: The FLC and fifth force searches

 \section{The FLC and fifth force searches}

 A fifth force is generally parametrized as a deviation from the Newtonian potential as

 where $\alpha$ parametrizes the strength of the new interaction relative to that of gravity, and the force range $\lambda = 1/M$ (not to be confused with the Higgs quartic coupling) in terms of the mass of the force carrier $M$.
-Thus, it is possible to use both the WGC and FLC to set upper and lower bounds on any additional $U(1)$ interaction.
+Thus, it is possible to use both the WGC and the FLC to set upper and lower bounds on any additional $U(1)$ interaction \footnote{We need to point out here that both the FLC and the WGC are based on the discharge and decay of black holes, which were derived for long-range forces (massless U(1) gauge bosons), however, here we are extending the bounds to massive force carriers and not limiting ourselves to the massless regime.
+So, we are assuming that the decay of BHs via the Hawking radiation, and their discharge via the Schwinger pair production, are not significantly affected by the force carrier being massive instead of massless, as long the mass is not too large.}.
 However, there is a caveat when applying the WGC: unlike the FLC, which applies to \textit{every} particle charged under some $U(1)$ in the spectrum, the WGC only applies to the particle with the smallest $m/q$ ratio.
 Since for any $U(1)$ such a particle must exist to allow for charged black holes to decay, we can proceed with using the WGC in the context of constraining the fifth force.

 Now, consider a particle of mass $m$, charge $q$, and gauge coupling $g$ under some $U(1)$, whose interaction is mediated by a force carrier of mass $M$ and range $\lambda=1/M$.
 Then, the $U(1)$ potential can be expressed as